mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 ### CSV

-The following example uses `CSVDataset` to load the CSV dataset file, and displays labels of the loaded data.
+The following example uses `CSVDataset` to load CSV dataset files, and displays labels of the loaded data.

 The method of loading a text dataset file is similar to that of loading a CSV file.